Grizzly (film): Production

 The idea for Grizzly began when the film's producer and writer, Harvey Flaxman, encountered a bear during a family camping trip.
 Co-producer and co-writer David Sheldon thought the idea would make a good film following the success of Jaws.
 Girdler discovered the script on Sheldon's desk and offered to find financing as long as he could direct the film.
 Within a week, Girdler was able to obtain $750,000 in financing from Edward L. Montoro's Film Ventures International movie distribution company.

 Grizzly was filmed on location in Clayton, Georgia, with many local residents cast in supporting roles.
 Catherine Rickman, who played one of the first victims, was actually the daughter of Clayton's mountain man, Frank Rickman.
 Though unintentional, the casting of George, Prine, and Jaeckel marked the second time this trio of actors starred together in the same film.
 They had previously played supporting roles in the western Chisum (1970) starring John Wayne.

 A Kodiak bear nicknamed Teddy performed as the killer grizzly bear.
 Teddy was 11 ft and was the largest bear in captivity at that time.
 The bear was rented from the Olympic Game Ranch in Sequim, Washington, where he was kept behind an electric fence.
 The crew was protected from the bear by a piece of green string running through the shooting locations and a ticking kitchen timer.
 This resembled (to the bear) an electric fence.
 Actors and crew members were instructed to always stay on the camera side of the string.
 The bear did not actually roar, so it was tricked into making the motions of roaring by throwing several marshmallows into its mouth and then holding a final marshmallow in front of its face, but not throwing it.
 The bear would stretch for it.
-The sound was artificially produced.
+The roaring sound was then added in post.

 The original artwork for the Grizzly film poster was created by popular comic book artist Neal Adams.

-The film featured the role of the female park ranger played by Victoria Lynn Johnson, who would go onto becoming the August 1976 Penthouse magazine Pet of the Month and the 1977 Pet of the Year, appearing in Smokey and the Bandit, as well as Angie Dickinson's nude body double in Brian De Palma's 1980 thriller, Dressed to Kill.